 The new appointments and variations market to improve local price and services for customers at sites across England and Wales.

-- ‘UK 2050 Water innovation strategy draft’.
-The strategy seeks to guide innovation investment across the sector, and will provide insight for us in rolling out the £200m innovation fund.
+- ‘UK 2050 Water innovation strategy’: The strategy seeks to guide innovation investment across the sector, and will provide insight for us in rolling out the £200m innovation fund.
 It also signals new opportunities for partners and suppliers of all sizes to innovate and collaborate more easily and efficiently across the whole sector.

 - Spring: the water sector’s innovation centre of excellence, which is expected to launch in December 2021.
 Spring will accelerate water sector transformation through innovation and collaboration.